 If you have SSL verification enabled in the global settings and verification fails, Postman will indicate the error in the response area.
 Click the link to disable verification globally and immediately run the request again.
 If SSL is disabled globally but enabled for your request, you will see the error and a link to open the console.

 Note that if you click Disable SSL Verification you will need to turn it back on if you want to verify certificates for future requests.
-To enable it globally, open Settings (wrench button at the top left of Postman) and use the switch in the General section.
+To enable it globally, open Settings (click the gear icon at the top right of Postman) and use the switch in the General section.
 To enable it just for the current request, use the request Settings tab.

 If you have SSL verification turned off and your request returns a certificate verification error, you will see the detail in the Network information pop-up.